Multipartite Entanglement: A Journey Through Geometry

-Another crucial aspect of this geometric GME-measure construction is the incorporation of the ``entanglement polygon inequalities'' developed by Qian, Alonso, and Eberly \cite{qian2018}.
-Specifically, for a general $n$-qubit system, where the concurrence is considered between one qubit and the remaining $n-1$ qubits taken together as a single ``other'' party, we obtain $n$ such one-to-other bipartite concurrences.
-However, these $n$ values are not independent; the entanglement polygon inequalities require that any one of them cannot exceed the sum of the other $n-1$ values.
+Other crucial ingredients are the ``entanglement polygon inequalities'' \cite{qian2018}.
+Specifically, for a general $n$-qubit system, when entanglement entropy is considered between one qubit and the remaining $(n-1)$ qubits, we obtain $n$ such one-to-other bipartite entropies.
+The entanglement polygon inequalities require that any one of them cannot exceed the sum of the other $(n-1)$ values.
+For a three-qubit state, these relations hold: $E_{i(jk)}\leq E_{j(ki)}+E_{k(ij)}$.
+Here, $E_{i(jk)}:= S(\rho_i)$, where the subscript $i$ refers to the system's $i$th qubit, and $\{i,j,k\}$ is any permutation of $\{1,2,3\}$.